 Areas of counselling I deal with

-Written reports available on request and charged separately depending on individual requirement.
+- Written reports are available on request and charged separately depending on individual requirements.

-*Terms and conditions, including payment and cancellation policy, are discussed during first consultation.
+*Terms and conditions, including payment and cancellation policy, are discussed during the first consultation.